Estate Planning Tools

 The material found on this site is for general information only.
 Concepts included on this site dealing with federal estate tax issues may not be the most acceptable or best option for your situation.
 You should consult your qualified tax professional for advice on your particular situation.

 There are a number of techniques and estate planning tools that may be utilized to reduce or eliminate federal estate tax.
 Some of these include the unlimited marital deduction, gifting, and trusts.
 The use of life insurance may also be considered to provide the cash needed at death to pay federal estate taxes.
-You should review your particular situation with a qualified tax professional to see if any of these techniques can be of benefit.

 Unlimited Marital Deduction